lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

   section = app.add_section(section)
   print(section)

-Then we can change the entry point by setting the :attr:`lief.MachO.MainCommand.entrypoint` attribute:
+We can then change the entry point by setting the :attr:`lief.MachO.MainCommand.entrypoint` attribute:

 .. code-block:: python